ScottBurger/going_rogue_podcast/_posts/2023-09-13-one-way-heroics.md

 title: "One Way Heroics"
 date: 2023-09-13
 file: https://grogpod.s3.us-west-2.amazonaws.com/one+way+heroics.mp3
 description: "One way or another, we were going to play this hit indie JRPG roguelike!
 Its One Way Heroics week for this dimension, as we take a keen eye at some anime pixel mobs and try not to wall ourselves in with a creeping black wall of doom.
 We must move forwards, not backwards!
 Upwards not forwards!
-And always twirling, twirling, twirling towards the 2000 KM goal to save the kingdom from the dark dragon of doom.
+And always twirling, twirling, twirling towards the 2000 KM goal to save the kingdom from the dark dragon of interdimensional death.

 Next episode: Cataclysm: Dark Days Ahead